G-Node/g-node-portal/source/data_api/data_api_specification.rst

 With no dependence on the state, people, assigned explicitly by owner of the resource as readers or writers, have corresponding access to the resource.

-By <resource_type> in this paragraph we assume either "sections", either "datafiles".
+By <resource_type> in this paragraph we assume either "sections" or "datafiles".

 ----------------------------
 Getting resource permissions